Disorders Of Homeostasis In Type 2 Diabetes Sample.

 World Statistics

-For 2011, the prevalence worldwide is 366 million and is expected that 552 million people can get affected by 2030.
-The (IDF) International Diabetes Federation has given that five countries of the world have largest number of people with diabetes and they are the United States of America, China, Russia including India and Brazil.
+In 2011, the prevalence worldwide was 366 million and is expected that 552 million people will be affected by 2030.
+The (IDF) International Diabetes Federation has given that the five countries of the world have the largest number of people with diabetes the United States of America, China, Russia India and Brazil.

 Etiology

 Etiology is a part of epidemiology, which tells about the causes of the disease.
-The main cause of diabetes type 2 includes obesity and life style.
+The main causes of diabetes type 2 include obesity and lifestyle.

-It is said that obesity is the one factor, which plays a significant role in occurrence of diabetes type 2 among individuals.
-The reason behind this is that pathogenic activity is related to high amount of adipocytes and free fatty acids are connected, which causes a mismatch in secretion of insulin.
+It is said that obesity is the one factor, which plays a significant role in the occurrence of diabetes type 2 among individuals.
+The reason behind this is that pathogenic activity is related to the high amount of adipocytes and free fatty acids, which causes a mismatch in the secretion of insulin.
 This can be prevented or delayed by making use of techniques of weight control and participation in exercises (A Codependent Relationship: Diabetes & Obesity, n.d.).

 Diabetes type is one such disease that results in high risks to individuals who are over the age of 45.
-With this, people with high blood pressure, obesity along with low cholesterol and high triglyceride levels are also prone to this.
+With this, people with high blood pressure, and obesity along with low cholesterol and high triglyceride levels are also prone to this.
 People who are inactive with respect to a healthy lifestyle and exercise are often prone to the disease.
-Because of adopting the wrong type of life style this is often referred as lifestyle disease (Diabetes Mellitus Pathophysiology, 2012).
+Because of adopting the wrong type of lifestyle, this is often referred to as lifestyle disease (Diabetes Mellitus Pathophysiology, 2012).

 The lady Joy who is taken as the patient is suffering from this disease and has been reported to have unstable levels of glucose in her body.
-This is because she avoids her routine mediations and diet, which leads to an unhealthy life style.
+This is because she avoids her routine medications and diet, which leads to an unhealthy lifestyle.
 Her age and the environment in which she is living are the causes of her disease.
-She is living in a lonely environment and is 70 years of age with a life style in which there is no exercise.
+She is living in a lonely environment and is 70 years of age with a lifestyle in which there is no exercise.
 She also has varying levels of glucose in her blood due to which the disease can be more hazardous to her health.

-The pancreas is an elongated organ being located behind the stomach across the back of abdomen in the human body.
-The right side of the organ is the widest part which is the head and lies in the curve of duodenum.
-The narrow portion of pancreas is extended slightly upwards and is ended near the spleen.
+The pancreas is an elongated organ being located behind the stomach across the back of the abdomen in the human body.
+The right side of the organ is the widest part which is the head and lies in the curve of the duodenum.
+The narrow portion of the pancreas is extended slightly upwards and ends near the spleen.
 It is made up of two types of glands, namely, exocrine and endocrine.
-The former one secret is the digestive enzymes.
-The other one consists within it the islets of Langerhans that secrete hormones into the blood stream (The Pancreas: Anatomy, 2013).
+The former secret is the digestive enzymes.
+The other one consists of it the islets of Langerhans that secrete hormones into the bloodstream (The Pancreas: Anatomy, 2013).

 The hormones, which are secreted by the endocrine gland in the pancreas are glucagon and insulin.
 They are the ones, which perform the function of regulating the level of glucose in the blood of the body.
-Pancreas contains disorders-of-homeostasis-in-type-2-diabetes-samplea type of cells known as beta cells from which the insulin is released in response to the rising level of glucose in the blood stream.
-After eating up of food, it is the pancreas that helps in detecting the rising level of glucose and starts the secretion of insulin (Turner, 2012).
-Insulin, in turn, work by improving the uptake of glucose from the blood as per the requirement of the body.
-Thus, it takes the glucose out of the blood stream and into the cells of the body.
+The pancreas contains the disorders-of-homeostasis-in-type-2-diabetes-samplea type of cells known as beta cells from which insulin is released in response to the rising level of glucose in the bloodstream.
+After eating food, it is the pancreas that helps detect the rising level of glucose and starts the secretion of insulin (Turner, 2012).
+Insulin, in turn, works by improving the uptake of glucose from the blood as per the requirement of the body.
+Thus, it takes the glucose out of the bloodstream and into the cells of the body.
 Once glucose has reached the cells it is used up as the source of energy while an individual does its different physical jobs.
-This results in the drop of glucose level in the blood and pancreas is triggered to switch off the release of insulin (Facts about Diabetes and Insulin, 2009).
+This results in a drop of glucose levels in the blood and the pancreas is triggered to switch off the release of insulin (Facts about Diabetes and Insulin, 2009).

-In this way, pancreas play an important part in maintains the level of sugar in the human body.
+In this way, the pancreas plays an important part in maintaining the level of sugar in the human body.

 Homeostasis

 Homeostasis is the tendency of a cell or any part of the body to regulate the internal conditions while dealing with the changes in the environmental conditions in order to stabilize health.
-In the case of the given patient Joy the homeostasis is explained by the help of optimum levels of glucose in her body (Eriksson, Linddtrom and Tuomilehto, 2001).
+In the case of the given patient Joy, the homeostasis is explained by the help of optimum levels of glucose in her body (Eriksson, Lindstrom and Tuomilehto, 2001).

 In the physiology of diabetes, the internal cells of the body are able to regulate the internal environment of the body by triggering the pancreas to release insulin when the food is taken in by the body.
 This causes the transfer of glucose in the cells which is then used up while doing the physical work.
-Thus, the level of glucose is reduced from the blood stream.
-In this way the internal conditions of the body, that is, the blood glucose level in the given case, are being controlled by the cells as well organs like pancreas in the body (Drucquer and Mc Nally, 1998).
+Thus, the level of glucose is reduced in the bloodstream.
+In this way the internal conditions of the body, that is, the blood glucose level in the given case, are being controlled by the cells as well as organs like the pancreas in the body (Drucquer and Mc Nally, 1998).

 The patient, Joy, here is suffering from diabetes type 2.
-Thus, the internal cells of her are not being able to maintain a proper homeostasis as her blood glucose levels shows a lot of variations.
+Thus, the internal cells are not able to maintain proper homeostasis as her blood glucose levels show a lot of variations.

 Imbalance

-Imbalances in the physiology of the body organs cause a lot of metabolic problems, which then results into the diseases.
-Imbalances in level of blood in case of the patient “Joy” occurs due to this the diabetes mellitus 2 was caused.
-It has occurred because of the resistance of insulin that means that it is either not working properly or it is not secreted in an appropriate amount, which is required to maintain the level of glucose in the blood (Lindsay and Bennett, 2001).
+Imbalances in the physiology of the body's organs cause a lot of metabolic problems, which then result in diseases.
+Imbalances in the level of blood in the case of the patient “Joy” occur due to diabetes mellitus 2.
+It has occurred because of the resistance of insulin which means that it is either not working properly or it is not secreted in an appropriate amount, which is required to maintain the level of glucose in the blood (Lindsay and Bennett, 2001).

-The patient, Joy, is a patient of insulin resistant disorder and is of quite old age.
+The patient, Joy, is a patient with an insulin-resistant disorder and is of quite old age.
 She is not even able to take her insulin properly.
-As a result of the lack of proper secretion of insulin into the body glucose is not able to get clear from her blood stream and case of high blood glucose levels occur in the body.
-Then with the high level of glucose the body tries to clear it by various other methods like that of increase in the urination.
-Joy is also suffering from leg ulcers, which are again serious physiological disease (Reaven and Laws, 1999).
+As a result of the lack of proper secretion of insulin into the body, glucose is not able to get clear from her bloodstream and case of high blood glucose levels occur in the body.
+Then with the high level of glucose, the body tries to clear it by various other methods like that of increase in urination.
+Joy is also suffering from leg ulcers, which are again serious physiological diseases (Reaven and Laws, 1999).

-There are imbalances in her body as her glucose level is also quite stable and the reason behind it is that she is not following her life style properly.
-She is showing reluctance on following her daily medications and her diet recommended by her doctors.
+There are imbalances in her body as her glucose level is also quite stable and the reason behind it is that she is not following her lifestyle properly.
+She is showing reluctance to follow her daily medications and her diet recommended by her doctors.
 The imbalances occur because of the abnormalities in the level of insulin because of the differences in the growth hormones which lead to the disorder.
-In addition to this, environmental factors like high amount of stress or lack of physical activity can also cause imbalances in the insulin level.
-Joy is suffering from stress as she is living all alone without any support of family and neighbours and because of her old age she is not able to do any kind of physical activity which could lead to the imbalances in level of insulin.
+In addition to this, environmental factors like high amounts of stress or lack of physical activity can also cause imbalances in the insulin level.
+Joy is suffering from stress as she is living all alone without any support from family and neighbours and because of her old age, she is not able to do any kind of physical activity which could lead to imbalances in the level of insulin.

-The impact of diabetes type 2 is not only related to the physiological effect in the body but can also be related to the psychological one.
+The impact of diabetes type 2 is not only related to the physiological effect on the body but can also be related to the psychological one.
 This can be both stress and the sociological impact.
-Joy, the patient of diabetes type 2, is living alone since two years without her family and husband as her husband died two years ago.
-The only source of income for her is the state income.
-The social life of Joy is also not good as she has a very little social input.
+Joy, a patient with diabetes type 2, has been living alone for two years without her family and husband as her husband died two years ago.
+The only source of income here is the state income.
+Their social life of Joy is also not good as she has very little social input.
 She is not in much contact with her family members and neighbours and so she is socially isolated.
-The only social support, which is present with her is the visit of a nurse from district to treat her and check her blood glucose levels.
+The only social support, which is present with her is the visit of a nurse from the district to treat her and check her blood glucose levels.

-According to the nurse who is visiting Joy daily, Joy is not able to take her insulin as being recommended which can lead to further increase her diabetes.
-The sociological impact of this disease is on Joy is that since she is all alone she is not able to take her treatment properly as it should be taken as she does not have a mental or social support.
+According to the nurse who is visiting Joy daily, Joy is not able to take her insulin as recommended which can lead to further increase her diabetes.
+The sociological impact of this disease on Joy is that since she is all alone she is not able to take her treatment properly as it should be taken as she does not have mental or social support.
 Diet and exercise along with monitoring of the blood glucose levels require special care and attention.
-For the patient it is also necessary to maintain the proper timing and provide dosage of diabetes medications which are prescribed like that of insulin (Koopmanschap, 2002).
-All this is possible with the care and attention of not only the nurse but this also requires the support of her per groups or family.
+For the patient, it is also necessary to maintain the proper timing and provide the dosage of diabetes medications which are prescribed like insulin (Koopmanschap, 2002).
+All this is possible with the care and attention of not only the nurse but also the support of her groups or family.
 This is lacking for Joy and therefore it is becoming difficult for her to take the proper medication and her prescribed diet (The Psychological and Social Impact of Type 2 Diabetes, 2008).

 Online